PGA Show 2025 deal

 too much extension at impact position using HackMotion app

 The goal is to have your wrist flat to slightly flexed, and you want this position in place just before impact.
-With this position, you’ll be able to rotate your forearms perfectly to encourage additional power.
+With the flat lead wrist, you’ll be able to rotate your forearms perfectly to encourage additional power.

 Use Your Body